canonical/charmed-aether-sd-core/docs/tutorials/getting_started.md

 ## 8. Run the 5G simulation

-Switch to the `ran` model and set up the subscriber information using the value noted in the previous step:
+Switch to the `ran` model and set up the subscriber information using the values noted in the previous step:

 ```console
 juju switch ran